Please note: this feature is only available to PRO and Enterprise users.

 - Click the Test Connection button to ensure that your server connection is working properly.

-- Close the Preferences window to save your changes and proceed to “How to Perform an Active Scan” below.
+- Close the Settings window to save your changes and proceed to “How to Perform an Active Scan” below.

-- To reset the Iperf settings to default, click the Reset to Defaults button in the Preferences panel.
+- To reset the Iperf settings to default, click the Reset to Defaults.

 How to Perform an Active Scan